sagefy/sagefy/docs/setup.md

     1. `docker-compose up`
 4. Get some data
     1. Create database schemas: `npm run dbmate up`
-    2. Create dev data: `npm run dev-data`
+    2. Create dev data: `npm run gendata`
 5. Verify
     1. In your browser, visit `http://localhost:2601/graphiql`, there should be a Graphiql window.
     2. In your browser, visit `http://localhost/`, the home page should be working.